Plugins

 INFO example-plugin initialized

-Plugins can add new API endpoints under /api/v1/plugins/:
+Plugins can add new API endpoints.
+Authenticated routes are available under /api/v1/plugins/, unauthenticated routes under /plugins/.

 Require valid JWT token or API key: